ehounder/SmartLegalContracts/README.md

 ## Web3site agency fee multipayment equivalent to credit cart transaction

+[smartlegalcontracts.net](https://smartlegalcontracts.net) also operates on the Testnet and when the XRPL Labs Testnet is ready, users can test its Batch Amendment XLS-56 multipayments to a Seller of a product or service and a website agency fee or Legal fee all in one Xaman wallet signing transaction on the XRP Ledger equivalent to a credit card transaction.

 The SmartLegalContracts.net UI is fully browserified hence of lightest weight for scaling up the XRP Ledger transactions.

-Future development, when the XRPL Labs Testnet is ready, is to test Batch Amendment XLS-56 multipayments to a Seller of a product or service and a website agency fee or Legal fee all in one Xaman wallet signing transaction equivalent to a credit card transaction.